This is part of the character sheet

 - Knight in Sour Armor: Sven will protect the weak as befitting of a knight.
 However, his years of abuse and isolation for being a half Pallid Meranth left him rather somber and gave him a disdain on typical chivalries, like Omniknight or Chen (although he occasionally would compliment Omniknight).

 - Mighty Glacier: His main weakness is his vulnerability to being avoided as he's slightly slower than average at best, and Warcry isn't all that useful as a speed boost.
 His usual item choices tend towards fixing this, making him a Lightning Bruiser in most fights.

 - One-Man Army: One of the best heroes at getting Rampages, even by himself if the enemy is grouped up, thanks to his area stun and damage output.

 - Power Up Full Color Change: Casting his ultimate turns him (and occasionally his sword) red.

 - Rated M for Manly: His first skill throws a rocket punch made of thunder, and his general playstyle emphasizes he should have no fear of diving in the middle of the enemy team, causing as much damage possible.
-Sven himself is often considered one of DOTA's manliest hero, with Great Cleave, every enemies nearby is forced to feel a portion of Sven's great strength, damaging them (and he needs no cooldown (it's a passive), or money (buy a Battle Fury) for that).
+Sven himself is often considered one of DOTA's manliest heroes, with Great Cleave, every enemies nearby is forced to feel a portion of Sven's great strength, damaging them (and he needs no cooldown (it's a passive), or money (buy a Battle Fury) for that).
 If he has Aghanim's Scepter and God's Strength gives him an aura that increases everyone else's base damage in a certain percentage.
 Meaning that he's so manly that his presence pumps everyone up!

 - Razor Wind: To indicate how far the Great Cleave damage reaches past the sword's length.